MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/sql-server-faces-connectivity-issue-ssispack-fail.md

 ---
-title: Troubleshooting SSIS packages that don't run
+title: Issues in connectivity when SQL Server Integration Services packages don't execute
-description: This article helps you resolve errors that occur when you try to run SSIS packages by using SQL Server Agent. ms.date: 03/01/2024
+description: This article helps you resolve errors that occur when you try to run SSIS packages by using SQL Server Agent. ms.date: 03/19/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp